-- a.
-Prevent the disappearance of persons, paying particular attention to the disappearance of groups in conditions of vulnerability; - b.
-Address cases of disappeared migrants, as well as children reported missing, in order to find them, identify them, and, where possible, reunite them with their families and promote regional technical care and judicial cooperation; - c.
-Clarify the whereabouts and fate of the disappeared persons to provide a rapid response to their families, with the possibility of establishing mechanisms to search for the missing persons, so as to provide a framework for a broad, comprehensive investigation and, in the case of death, prioritize the humanitarian objective of recovery, identification, restitution, and dignified burial of the human remains, without sacrificing compliance with the obligations to investigate, prosecute, and punish those responsible for the disappearances; - d.
-Meet the needs of the family members, such as knowing what happened to their loved ones; recovering the human remains and giving them a dignified burial according to their customs and traditions; settling legal and administrative problems through a comprehensive domestic legal framework that recognizes the legal status of missing persons, such as "certificate of absence by reason of disappearance;" receiving economic support, psychological and psychosocial counseling; accessing justice; conducting memorials and commemorations; obtaining compensation and reparations; among others, bearing in mind the priorities of the family members; - e.
-Guarantee the participation and representation of the victims and their families in the related proceedings; access to justice and to mechanisms through which they may obtain fair, prompt, and effective reparation; and provisions to protect victims and witnesses coming before criminal courts and in other transitional justice mechanisms, whose security and personal safety is affected as a result of their reporting crimes of forced disappearance; - f.
-Strengthen technical capacities for search, recovery, and the use of diverse forensic sciences and support training processes for forensic science professionals for identifying human remains, to include the challenges associated with migrants reported missing, in keeping with internationally recognized scientific standards and procedures; - g.
-Guarantee the proper handling of information, including the personal data of missing persons and their family members, through the creation of centralized databases that gather, protect, and manage the information, in accordance with national and international laws and legal provisions.
+- a. prevent the disappearance of persons, with a particular focus on vulnerable groups; - deal with cases of migrants who have disappeared, as well as children presumed to have disappeared, in order to search for them, identify them, and, where possible, reunite them with their families and promote regional cooperation on technical and judicial assistance; - c. clarify the whereabouts and fate of disappeared persons in order to provide their families with a rapid response, and evaluate the possibility of establishing mechanisms to search for persons who have disappeared so as to provide a framework for a broad, comprehensive investigation and, in the case of death, accord priority to the humanitarian objectives of recovery, identification, return, and a decent burial of the human remains, without prejudice to compliance with the obligations to investigate, prosecute, and punish those responsible for the disappearances; - d. meet the needs of family members, such as, inter alia, to know what happened to their loved ones; recover the human remains and give them a decent burial according to their customs and traditions; settle legal and administrative problems through a comprehensive domestic legal framework that recognizes the legal status of persons who have disappeared, such as a "declaration of absence by reason of disappearance"; receive financial, psychological, and psychosocial assistance; access justice; hold acts of remembrance and commemoration; and obtain compensation and reparation, taking into account the priorities of the family members; - e. guarantee the participation and representation of the victims and their families in the relevant proceedings; ensure their access to justice and mechanisms by which to seek prompt and effective just reparation; and ensure provisions to protect all victims and witnesses in proceedings before criminal courts and in other transitional justice mechanisms whose security and well-being may be undermined as a result of their reporting crimes of forced disappearance; - f. strengthen technical capacities for search, recovery, and the use of diverse forensic sciences, and support training processes for forensic science professionals for identifying human remains, including in relation to the challenges associated with migrants presumed to have disappeared, in keeping with internationally recognized scientific standards and procedures; and - g. ensure proper handling of information, including the personal data of disappeared persons and their family members, through the creation of centralized databases to collect, protect, and manage information in accordance with national and international legal standards and provisions.